|

 Once the process has begun, any discussion of the work being done may only take place with

-and both therapists.
+attorneys and both therapists.

 Practical Considerations